Jun711/jun711.github.io/_posts/2019-02-19-how-to-create-aws-dynamodb-secondary-indexes.md

 categories: AWS
 tags:
   - Amazon DynamoDB
+  - AWS CLI
-  - Python
+  - AWS CloudFormation
 ---
-Learn how to create a DynamoDB(DDB) secondary index.
+Learn how to create DynamoDB(DDB) Global and Local Secondary Indexes(GSI and LSI).

 ## Why Secondary Indexes
 AWS DynamoDB secondary indexes can be used to reduce cost and improve data access efficiency.
 This is because querying an index by primary key is faster than scanning the whole table to look for an item that has matching attributes.

+## Difference between GSI and LSI
+You can check out this [AWS DynamoDB GSI vs LSI article](https://jun711.github.io/aws/aws-dynamodb-global-and-local-secondary-indexes-comparison/){:target="view_window"} to read about difference between Global Secondary Index(GSI) and Local Secondary Index(LSI).

-## Steps to Create a Global Secondary Index
+## How to Create a Global Secondary Index
-Follow the steps below to create a Global Secondary Index(GSI) using AWS console or AWS DynamoDB CLI.
+Follow the steps below to create a Global Secondary Index(GSI) using AWS console, AWS CLI or YAML via CloudFormation .

 ### AWS DynamoDB Console
 You can create a GSI on AWS DynamoDB Console.
-Note that you can create a Global Secondary Index during and after DDB table creation.
+Note that you can create a GSI during and after DDB table creation.

-#### 1. Open DynamoDB Console
+**1. Open DynamoDB Console**
 Go to AWS DynamoDB console and open up your DynamoDB table.

 ![AWS DyanamoDB Table](/assets/images/2019-02-19-how-to-create-aws-dynamodb-secondary-indexes/aws-dynamodb-table.png)

-#### 2. Create GSI
+**2. Create GSI**
 After clicking on `Create Index` button, you will see the following popup to configure an index.

 ![AWS DyanamoDB Table Create Index Popup](/assets/images/2019-02-19-how-to-create-aws-dynamodb-secondary-indexes/aws-dynamodb-create-index.png)